aurigma/DesignAtomsSamples/README.md

 - Constructing a design on a server side
 - Sending the design from a server to a client and backward
+- Loading a template from IDML or PSD file
 - Rendering a design as JPEG and PDF on the server
 - Serialization/deserialization of a design to a file system (i.e. save/restore using its own file format).

+### open-type-feature

+An example how to work with OpenType Features of a text (such as ligatures, swash, all caps/small caps, subscript/superscript and many more).
+It demonstrates:

+- Adding or removing OpenType Feature from a text element on a client and server side
+- Reading OpenType Features and updating the user interface based on them.

+### vector-mask

+A demo for the mask feature.
+It illustrates the following features (both client-side and server-side code):

+- Adding a vector mask to different item types
+- Removing a mask

+### curved-text

+A demo for the curved text feature.
+It demonstrates how to do the following (both server-side and client-side):

+- Create a curved text element based on a path and a text
+- Apply it both for the plain text and rich formatted text

+### events-demo

+An example how you can detect changes in the design as well as get a selected item.
+The following features is illustrated:

+- Listening to the product model changes
+- Determining what items and its properties are changed
+- Receiving old and new values
+- Detecting adding/removing elements
+- Detecting element selection

 ## Questions?

 If you have any problems or questions how to get started, feel free to post questions on [Customer's Canvas forum](https://forums.aurigma.com/yaf_topics44_Discussions--Customers-Canvas.aspx?src=github) or [submit a support ticket](https://customerscanvas.com/account/cases/add).